joannachang1028/JoannaChang-dataviz-portfolio/final-project-part-two.md

 - Pew Research Center (2025).
 - OECD (2023).
 - Richter, F. (2025). *How Americans Want AI to Support Them.*
 (References adapted from charts.)

 ---

 # AI Acknowledgements
-AI assistance (ChatGPT) was used only for proofreading the contents.
+AI assistance (ChatGPT) was used for proofreading the contents.